 25 Ways to Find Novel Ideas

 1) The first thing you should consider is the genre you’re interested in.
 Romance?
 Thriller, Fantasy?
 Women’s Lit?
 Every genre is different and will have special considerations.
+You can read more about genres in “What Is Literary Fiction?” here on Writers Imagine.

 Take mysteries, for example.
 They almost always have a crime involved, usually murder.
 So think about who might murder whom and why.
 Or if you want to write a romance, you need a good love story.
 Google your genre to get some ideas for going deeper.